-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because, although there was no direct loss to clients, there were several failings which continued for a number of years, formed a pattern of misconduct, and continued after it was known to be improper.
-This showed a persistent disregard of the firm's regulatory obligations.
+5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

+5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because, although there was no direct loss to clients, the firm's failure to ensure it had proper documentation in place for over seven years shows a persistent disregard of the firm's regulatory obligations.
+This is more serious given the lack of CDD, ongoing monitoring and SoF at file level, which translated to a poor understanding of the risks posed by clients and matters and resulted in insufficient scrutiny being applied.

-- 5.3 The impact of the harm or risk of harm is assessed as being medium (score of four).
-This is because failing to ensure it had compliant FWRA, PCPs and CMRAs left the firm vulnerable to the risks of money laundering, particularly when providing in-scope work such as conveyancing (which forms a significant area of work for the firm).
-The firm left itself without effective arrangements in place to manage compliance with the MLRs 2017.
-The score reflects that, although there is no evidence of actual harm having occurred, it had the potential to cause moderate loss or have moderate impact. - 5.4 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover. - 5.5 We recommend a basic penalty in the middle of the bracket.
-This is because while there were multiple failings identified which formed a pattern of misconduct, and which had the potential to cause moderate loss or have moderate impact, no evidence of actual harm was identified. - 5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £4,198. - 5.7 The SRA considers that the basic penalty should be reduced to £3,778.
-This reduction reflects the mitigation at paragraph 4.2 above. - 5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is £3,778.
+5.3 The firm only became compliant with the MLRs 2017 because of our AML inspection and guidance we have provided.
+The breach has arisen because of recklessness and a failure to pay sufficient regard to money laundering regulations, published guidance and SRA warning notices.

+5.4 The impact of the harm or risk of harm is assessed as being medium (score of four).
+The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
+We note the firm currently undertakes around two-thirds of its work in scope of the money laundering regulations, via mainly conveyancing.
+This puts it at a risk of being used to launder money.
+Conveyancing is a high-risk area for money laundering and terrorist financing, however there is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

+5.5 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
+This places the penalty in Band "C", as directed by the Guidance.

+5.6 We and the firm agree a financial penalty towards the middle of the bracket.
+This is because the lack of a compliant AML control environment for seven years shows a pattern of behaviour and increases the risks of the firm laundering illicit funds.
+We are however pleased to see the firm has confirmed it has put in place measures to ensure continuing and future compliance, employed the services of an external auditor to assist in creating a compliant AML control environment, and rolled out training to staff following the implementation of the new AML controls.
+The firm has also been remorseful and apologised for the lack of compliance.

+5.7 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £19,497.

+5.8 The SRA considers that the basic penalty should be reduced to $\pm 15,598$.
+This reduction reflects the mitigation set out at paragraph 4.2 above.

+5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £15,598.